in ,

 • Let the plant rest during winter; reduce water, giving just enough to prevent the soil from drying out; withhold fertilizer.

-Growing Crossandra as a Houseplant
+Growing Crossandra as a houseplant

 • Crossandra needs bright light, a warm room, and high humidity; if humidity is too low, leaves will curl, and the plant will not flower.